 Taking into account that the machines above are actually more suited to much smaller rooms of 7m2, 17m2 or 30m2 are they still worth the prices of £99, £259.00 and £299?

-For instance you can buy an air purifier with virtually the same room capacity as the VAX AP01 for as little £55.00, similarly, why pay £259.00 for VAX AP03 when £20.00 less could buy you the entry level machine from Swedish experts Blueair.
-The Blueair 203 is about 25% more powerful, quieter, built from steel, has a medical grade hepa filter inside, a five year warranty and a pedigree in the air filtration industry spanning more than 20 years.
+For instance you can buy an air purifier with virtually the same room capacity as the VAX AP01 for as little £55.00, similarly, why pay £259.00 for VAX AP03 when just £40 more could buy you an excellent air purifier from Swiss experts Stadler Form.
+The Stadler Form Roger Little is about 25% more powerful, quieter, a medical grade hepa filter inside, a three year warranty and a pedigree in the air filtration industry spanning more than 20 years.

 Another example could be the Philips AC2356 air purifier which clearly states that it is designed for rooms up to 95m2 - however if you take its official fan capacity (367m3/hr) and work out which size of room it would actually be effective in, the fact is its optimum room size is only about 29m2.
 The Philips AC2356 costs a hefty £380.00, and although it has some nice additional features - you could actually buy a Leitz Trusens Z3000 at £349.00 with all these features and more for less outlay.
 The Leitz also comes with a stand alone air quality monitor which plugs in on the other side of the room and sends the readings back to the air purifier - thus providing a much more accurate reading of the overall air quality across the whole room, as opposed just monitoring the air closest to the air purifier itself.

 Hopefully this article will give you food for thought and help you to feel comfortable about choosing your next air purifier.
 By all means feel free to give us a call if you would like to discuss your requirements with a friendly advisor, we do love to talk to our customers.